Definition

 3) The lamina parallelogram EFGH of a bisect-diagonal quadrilateral ABCD is homothetic to the Varignon parallelogram IJKL formed by the midpoints of the sides of ABCD, with the centre of similarity between the two located at P, and a scale factor of 2/3.

-4) The distance between the lamina centroid G1 and the equi-partitioning point P of a bisect-diagonal quadrilateral is twice that of the distance between its lamina centroid G1 and point mass centroid G2.
+4) The distance between the lamina centroid G1 and the equi-partitioning point P of a bisect-diagonal quadrilateral is twice that of the distance between its lamina centroid G1 and point mass (vertex) centroid G2.

-5) The diagonal AC is the Newton-Gauss line1 of the complete bisect-diagonal quadrilateral ABCDQR and therefore passes through the midpoint S of the third diagonal QR.
+5) The diagonal AC is the Newton-Gauss line of the complete bisect-diagonal quadrilateral ABCDQR and therefore passes through the midpoint S of the third diagonal QR.
 Furthermore, diagonal QR is parallel to diagonal BD.

-Apart from parallelograms and kites as obvious special cases of a bisect-diagonal quadrilateral, any cyclic quadrilateral ABCD with its sides AB : BC : CD : DA in geometric progression with common ratio r, is also a bisect-diagonal quadrilateral.
-For more info, go to Cyclic Kepler Quadrilateral, and also read the associated paper at the link given right at the bottom of the aforementioned webpage.
+6) Apart from parallelograms and kites as obvious special cases of a bisect-diagonal quadrilateral, any cyclic quadrilateral ABCD with its sides AB : BC : CD : DA in geometric progression with common ratio r, is also a bisect-diagonal quadrilateral.
+For more info, go to Cyclic Kepler Quadrilateral, and also read the associated paper (De Villiers, 2018) at the link given right at the bottom of the aforementioned webpage.

 Related Links